MapsPeople/docs/src/web/v4/getting-started/directions.md

 ### Get Directions Service and Render instances

-First, add two new `let` statements all the way at the top right after the `miMapElement` constant for storing our _Directions Service_ and _Directions Render_ instances:
+First, add two new `let` statements all the way at the top, after the `miMapElement` constant, for storing our _Directions Service_ and _Directions Renderer_ instances:

 ```js
 // main.js